glaucuslinux/glaucus/scripts/chroot/README.md

 Everything is stripped and all symbols are being removed

 Notice how LDFLAGS uses CFLAGS as well since we have LTO enabled

+## Root

+Adding a trailing slash `/` to the path `$TOOL` is essential for recursive to work, otherwise only the link's permissions will change.